BellAppLab/BLBubbleFilters/README.md

 ## License

-Backgroundable is available under the MIT license.
+BLBubbleFilters is available under the MIT license.
 See the LICENSE file for more info.